 For the longest time, you’ve felt that something may be wrong with you.
 Even when you’re successful, you find yourself full of self-doubt.
 Despite being in a loving relationship, you feel unworthy of that love, and you’re constantly bracing yourself for it to end.
 You’re struggling to find peace and fulfillment.
 At night, it’s hard for you to sleep, and getting out of bed in the morning can feel excruciating.

 Maybe you’ve begun to do some research, trying to make sense of your symptoms.
 It’s very possible that you’ve begun to suspect that you’re experiencing anxiety or depression.
 Only, you’re not sure which one.

 While the two are very different, they also have a lot of overlapping symptoms, and a lot of people struggle to pinpoint the differences.
 Defining your pain can be the first step to finding the courage and empowerment to seek help.
-Here are some of the main ways in which depression and anxiety differ:

 5 ways depression differs from anxiety